-We are a non-profit agency serving youth ages 10-20, in the greater Seattle area.
+We are a non-profit agency serving youth from middle school to young adulthood, throughout King County.
 Our goal is to help youth deal with substance abuse/dependency issues and to provide youth with healthy alternatives to substance use.
 We provide services that meet the cultural needs and expectations of the community we serve.
 We speak English, Tagalog, Chinese and Taiwanese.

 To provide and advocate for culturally competent and age-appropriate prevention and substance abuse treatment services for Asian Pacific Islander and all under-served youth and families.